sethshober/learnJS/working/date.md

 Lets now focus on the Date object in javascript.
-Date is an important object in Javascript.
+Date is an important object in Javascript both to the user and the programmer.
 It provides a means of showing dynamic time-values on webpages, expiring cookies, local storage, etc. and allows user input in the form of dates.

-Date objects are based on the time value in milliseconds since Januray 1, 1970 GMT.
+Lets get the first quirk out of the way.
+Dates are by default represented by the number of `milliseconds` accrued since January 1st 1970 GMT.
+As I speak to you the date in milliseconds would be `1447126965782`.

+Lets take a step back before jumping into our Date methods.
+Why in the world would the reference point for dates be January 1st GMT?
+This epoch time (00:00) is based off Unix time, where Unix programmers needed a widely agreed upon reference point for date in the near past due to computing capabilities at the time.
+For more on this go to (wikipedia.com/unix)[http://en.wikipedia.org/wiki/Unix_time#History].

+Furthermore, after going over our number object and more specifically Number.MAX_VALUE, we know that javascript's number type will reach infinity at some point and 1447126965782 is a rather large number....oh no!
+The dooms day is precisely Jan 19, 2038, the day in which our 32-bit interger representation of time reaches infinity...Y2.038K.
+While this certainly way past the horizon from the everchanging world of programming, no solidified solution as been presented.
+I have no idea what the future hold do u?

+Alright, after all this backdrop lets get into the nitty-gritty.
 Date provides a variety of methods we will go over that help transform the millisecond value javascript outputs to more readable formats.
-Finally we will introduce the moment.js library, used by the majority of front-end developers, to obtain even more presentable Dates on webpages.
+Once we get through the commonly used ones we will introduce the moment.js library, used by the majority of front-end developers, to obtain even more presentable Dates on webpages.

 In order to display dates we have to create a date object to work with.
 There are four different ways in which we create our date object.
 Note: This constructed object we create is necessary to perform javascript methods on our object.